- Search The Registry

 - My Account

-We chose this date because in 1994 the Tennessee state General Assembly established the "fourth Monday in September of each year" to be especially observed as "American Indian Day" and the geographic closeness to the Lumbee tribe.
+We chose this date because in 1994 the Tennessee state General Assembly established the "fourth Monday in September of each year" to be observed as "American Indian Day" and the geographic closeness to the Lumbee tribe.
 The Lumbee are a distinct Tri-racial Native American ethnic group of southeastern North Carolina.
 Numbering about 50,000, they are primarily located in Robeson County, NC.
 They identify themselves as a tribe, although they are an mélange of Native, African and European American blood, similar in that fashion to groups such as the Melungeon people of the Appalachians or the Redbone of the Southeast.
 The Lumbee Tribe of North Carolina resides primarily in Robeson, Hoke, Cumberland and Scotland counties.
 The Lumbee Tribe is the largest tribe in North Carolina, the largest tribe east of the Mississippi River and the ninth largest in the nation.

 The Lumbee take their name from the Lumbee River, which winds its way through Robeson County.
 Pembroke, North Carolina is the economic, cultural and political center of the tribe.
 The earliest government document showing Native communities in the area of Drowning Creek is a map prepared by John Herbert, the white commissioner of Indian trade for the Wineau Factory on the Black River, in 1725.
 Herbert identified the four Siouan-speaking communities as the Saraws, Pedee, Scavanos, Wacomas.
 In 1754, it was reported that there was a settlement consisting of 50 families located on Drowning Creek, although there is no racial identification in that document.
 In fact, it states that there are no Indians in the county.
 Theories today speculate that the ancestors of the Lumbee were either Tuscaroras or Cheraw and related Siouan-speaking Indians who have lived there since the 1700s.
-In pre-Civil War documents compiled by whites, Lumbee ancestors are consistently identified as white, black, mulatto, or colored.
+In pre-American Civil War documents compiled by whites, Lumbee ancestors are consistently identified as white, Black, Mulatto, or colored.
 In Robeson County they were never identified as Indian until after the Civil War.

 As American Indians, the Lumbee people have been recognized by the state of North Carolina since 1885, and soon after established a separate school system that would benefit tribal members.
 In 1887, the state established the Croatan Normal Indian School, which is today The University of North Carolina at Pembroke.
 In 1956 a bill was passed by the United States Congress, which recognized the Lumbee as Indian, but denied the tribe the welfare benefits accorded a federally recognized Indian tribe.
 Full federal recognition that would bring full access to federal Indian money is currently being sought.
 On January 18, 1958, armed Lumbee Native Americans chased off an estimated 5,000 Klansmen and supporters led by grand wizard Catfish Cole at the town of Maxton, North Carolina.